FAQs / Friendly Notes

 We have an allocated car park with limited capacity.
 For your information, our peak times are between 12.00noon to 3.00pm.

-The alternative car park situated at PL34 0BD, ran by the local farmer and charged per day, is also open during the summer months and offers a lot more parking availability.
+The alternative car park situated at PL34 0BD, ran by the local farmer and charged at £3 per day, is also open during the summer months and offers a lot more parking availability.

 What does your admission fee cover?